Double (or Triple) the Donation with Matching Gifts Research

 How it works

 But here’s the catch: not all employees know the details of their company’s matching program, or maybe aren’t even aware a matching program exists!
-That’s why a quick gift match search in PRO is a necessity.
+That’s why a quick gift match search in iWave is a necessity.
 If you discover a great matching program, let your fundraising team know.
-They can then reach out to the donor/prospect and get them involved.
+They can then reach out to the prospective donor and get them involved.

 Some nonprofits make the mistake of only looking at major gift donors and neglecting prospects without strong capacity scores.
 Of course, major gifts should remain your goal when researching and fundraising.
 But depending on the situation, it might be worth your while to consider prospects and donors who might otherwise be overlooked.
 In this sense, gift matching research isn’t just for major gift donors.